PurityControl7/PurityControl7/README.md

 Being secretly in love with technology my whole life, I eventually enrolled in an entry-level network engineering course at Algebra University College.
 This ignited a deep interest in network engineering, helping me understand the essential concepts and technologies required for data transport.
 After completing the course, I successfully passed my CCNA certification as well.

 Interestingly, my musical education has been beneficial in understanding technology.
-Music, with its vast theory, strict rules, exact syntax, and precise execution, shares many conceptual similarities with IT.
+Music, with its vast theory, strict rules, exact syntax, and precise execution, shares many conceptual similarities with information technology.
 This background has enhanced my critical thinking, problem-solving skills, and abstract intelligence.

 Despite these efforts, I haven't yet secured a job that allows me to grow and reach my potential.
 In the meantime, I am spontaneously focusing on cybersecurity and penetration testing, fields that perfectly suit my endlessly curious mind.
 I read, research, and practice daily, constantly expanding my knowledge and documenting my progress here on GitHub.